iyerk0/blog/EMR_TipsAndTricks.md

 ### How to view logs live in EMR cluster
 1. Setup Session Manager for EMR.
 Add the `AmazonSSMManagedInstanceCore` policy to the EMR Instance Role.
 2. Create EMR cluster using above role
-3. Use SSM session from your terminal to login to EMR master instance `winpty aws ssm start-session --target i-xxxxxxx`.
+3.Create a session manager session from your terminal to login to EMR master instance `winpty aws ssm start-session --target i-xxxxxxx`.
 Here, i-xxxxxxx is the EMR master node instance id.
 Use winpty if this is a Git BASH terminal
 4.Once you are in the EMR master instance, logs can be found as listed [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-manage-view-web-log-files.html).
 5. Trigger a pyspark session from Sagemaker
 6. Tail livy logs in the EMR master instance using the SSM session in your bash shell: tail -f /mnt/var/log/livy/livy-livy-server.out